near/docs/docs/tutorials/test-your-smart-contracts.md

 ![space shuttle against starry sky](/docs/assets/spaceship-2.png)

-**Let's get started!**
+### <center>Let's get started!</center>

 ## Step 1 - Create a new Token Contract Project in Gitpod

 > In a new browser tab or window
 > - Open a new Token Contract Project in [Gitpod](https://gitpod.io/#https://github.com/near-examples/token-contract-as)

 When this opens in GitPod, the code will generate a unique NEAR account for this project and build then deploy the template files.
-You can take a look at what we're starting with by clicking "Open Browser" to see the token example running.
+You can take a look at what we're starting with by viewing the launched webpage.
+In the terminal `CMD + click` on `http://localhost:1234`.

 This sample project has a token smart contract and also some JavaScript tests that invoke smart contract functions.
 There are two testing suites that perform these tests, AS-pect and Jest.
   * Jest allows us to perform integration tests on NEAR's testnet network.